danmunteanu/COMMON_FORMS/README.md

 ## List of Components
 Some components can be found in the **Components** folder, while others are located in the root of the project.

+Please check the [Wiki](https://github.com/danmunteanu/COMMON_FORMS/wiki) for a more detailed class information.

 ### Main Components
 - **FilesListComponent**: A configurable list component for adding files to a C# application.
 - **FilesListSettings**: A configuration dialog for the `FilesListComponent`.